hydroper-jet/lang/spec/1.0/source/src/type-expressions.md

 * It is a verify error if *p* is undefined.
 * It is a verify error if [*PropertyIsVisible*](*p*, *current scope*) is false.
 * It is a verify error if *p* is not a type and the rule is not followed by a postfix operator.
+* It is a verify error if *p* is a reference value that references a type parameterized type and the expression is not followed by <i>TypeArguments</i>.
 * Return *p*.

 <i>TypeExpression</i><sup>noPrefix</sup> : <b>void</b>